Your Credit Score

 10.5 If you don’t want to accept a change we tell you about in advance, you can end this agreement by telling us before the change comes into effect.
 You can also end this agreement at any time after we make the change but the change will apply to you until you do.

 11.1 If we need to contact you about Internet Banking or the Additional Services, we’ll normally do so through your Internet Banking secure inbox.
-We’ll never change any documents held in your Internet Banking secure inbox or your personal account area after we have sent them.
+We’ll never change any documents held in Internet Banking after we have sent them.

 11.3 You must tell us if your name or contact details change, including any email addresses, mobile phone numbers or other contact details.
 If you don’t tell us, we won’t be responsible if we can’t contact you or we use outdated contact details to send you information.